vasilakisfil/Introspected-REST/README.md

 We cannot create a MicroType out of it with just a reference to the original spec because it lacks the context of the underlying protocol (like HTTP) and Media Type with which it will be used.
-It also lacks information about the requirements of the parent Media Type and the compatability with other MicroTypes.
+It also lacks information about the requirements of the parent Media Type and the compatibility with other MicroTypes.
 Instead, we need to extend the original spec with the necessary, additional, semantics in the context of Media Types.
 Those semantics should be as minimal as possible, with respect to the initial specification and without altering its core semantics